nik-ford/medium-clone_styledComponent_react/README.md

 #This project is a clone of medium app using django/rest/react/styledComeponents stack

-unfortunately, I have no time to update this readme, but I'll promise I will create DOCS when project get at least 60% completed... it's an exam project, a full stack project for my personal portfolio.... yeah, I have a plan on how to use this......
+unfortunately, I have no time to update this readme, but I'll promise I will create DOCS when project get at least 60% completed... it's an exam project, a full stack project for my personal portfolio.... yeah, I have a plan on how to use this...... later on!

 ## tech stack: